brandono7/DSA4264_Geospatial/Report.md

 The data collection will involve using publicly available datasets to analyze the bus routes that overlap with MRT lines.
 We will extract information on route paths, timing, and ridership estimates from these open datasets, along with additional information on MRT coverage and the population density of affected areas.

 ### 3.2.
 Algorithm Used
 Consider the simple example below to get a sense of how the algorithm works.
 We have a bus line (a bus line or bus route is defined as a given bus service with a direction) and a fictional DTL MRT line in this example.
-For each of the bus stops along this route, we calculate the distance to the nearest DTL MRT station.
+For each of the bus stops along this route, we calculate the euclidean distance to the nearest DTL MRT station.
 The distances we collect are [10m, 30m, 40m, 20m, 10m].
 Therefore the median distance is 20m.
 The implication is that if a person is at one of the bus stops trying to board the bus, an alternative path for him is to take the DTL line and he is expected to walk an average of 20 meters to and from the MRT station.

 <img src="images/example_bus_algorithm.png" alt="Bus Algorithm Concept" width="60%">